rohitk523/DocNest/docnest_backend/README.md

 23: /tmp/task-definition.json.
 24: I think its fixed
-25: current td is 26 lets see if it changes to 27 /Users/rohitkale/Downloads/docnest-key-pair.pem
+25: current td is 26 lets see if it changes to 27
+26: printing task definition json file to see image changes

+/Users/rohitkale/Downloads/docnest-key-pair.pem